-Students enrolled in their first term at the college who are recipients of Title IV federal financial aid are eligible for a pro-rata refund through the first four weeks of their enrollment.
+Students enrolled in their first term at the college who are recipients of Title IV federal financial aid are eligible for a prorata refund through the first four weeks of their enrollment.
+For recipients of Title IV funds, NHC complies with federal regulations to calculate and return any award received while enrolled in this program.
+Please contact the financial aid office for details.